Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 **Security**
 Input sanitization will be implemented to filter out invalid or potential malicious input from users.
 This will be verified through unit tests.
-API keys and local data files are added to .gitignore file to keep them from being pushed to our GitLab repository.
+API keys and local data files are added to our project's gitignore file to keep them from being pushed to our GitLab repository.

 **Usability**
 The requirement will be verified judging by the user-friendliness and accessibility.